-- 1. Completion of an online application.
-Fall 2021 applications are due May 15, 2021. - 2.
+- 1. Completion of an online application. - 2.
 A bachelor's degree from an accredited institution showing the completion of a Communication Science and Disorders (CSD) undergraduate degree or the completion of a non-CSD bachelor's degree.
 Applicants holding or not holding a undergraduate CSD major in their bachelor's degree, must show evidence of the following prerequisite course completions: